puradawid/puradawid.github.io/_posts/2018-12-23-bug-sie-rodzi-the-most-common-bugs-in-java-code.md

 ![Santa with laptop]({{ site.url }}/assets/xmas.jpg)

 Hello, fellow programmers!
 First of all, I wish you all Merry Christmas!
-Spend this time well, there is not many moments in the year for rebuilding family bounds these days.
+Spend this time well, there is not many moments for rebuilding family bounds these days.
 This is the special, Christmas blog post.
 I named it that because it's fun comparison with one of the most known Polish carols (listen it [here][1], play it now) - "Bóg się rodzi".
 The name is "God Is Born".
 Polish word for God - "Bóg" - reads as same as "Bug".
 How programming-ready this language is!

 Today, we are going to discover the most common Java bugs I have seen in my Java journey.
 Hope you won't find them under the Christmas Tree :D (that's another polish tradition - we are putting presents under the tree).